TheMelodyOfCode/React---Tic-Tac-Toe/README.md

 >> - State that you can calculate based on other state</br>

 > ##### State mutation
-State mutation in React is a problem.</br>
 You don't want to mutate the state that's being managed, since it can lead to unexpected bugs</br>
 React relies on the fact that anytime there is a state change, it triggers a rerender. </br>
-if you're mutating things, then you could have some stale closures that are refrencing the mutated values.</br>
+by mutating things, it could have some stale closures that are refrencing the mutated values.</br>

 #### React APP
 > Run the app from the main folder - npm start</br>